MKme/Engine-Doctor/README.md

 - Thermocouple wires can be stripped, tinned then fastened to the board.
 You can mount it direct with the pins but it is easier to remote mount it n the enclosure.

+### Code

+- Two flaors of code are now offered:

+1. BME280 Version- This has Temp, Pressure and HUMIDITY with Thermocouple

+2. BMP280 Version - This uses the cheaper BMP280 sensor without HUMIDITY

 ### How to Use It